Investing on your own in the stock market

 If you want to build your portfolio with individual securities such as shares, you’ll need to perform the appropriate financial and economic analyses of the companies you’re considering investing in.
 If you have limited time or knowledge, you might consider investing in investment funds, such as mutual funds or exchange-traded funds.

-First determine your investor profile.
-The profile is based on such things as your objectives, financial situation, risk tolerance and investment knowledge.
+Your investor profile must consider your objectives, financial situation, risk tolerance and investment knowledge.

 Would you lose any sleep if your investments dropped in value?
 If the market declines sharply, it is often recommended that you don’t panic and that you hold on to your securities so you don’t take an actual loss.